 Adapted and directed by Charlie Kaufman, the drama follows a couple's road trip which turns into "a twisted mix of palpable tension, psychological frailty, and sheer terror."
 Starring in the film based on

 Iain Reid's 2016 novel of the same name: Jesse Plemons, Jessie Buckley, Toni Collette, and David Thewlis.

-Tyler Perry's Netflix thriller (premiering on Jan.
+'A Fall From Grace' Tyler Perry's Netflix thriller (premiering on Jan.
 17) follows a "disheartened" woman named Grace Waters (Crystal Fox), who attempts to recover from her ex-husband's affair by beginning a new romance of her own.
 After Grace is indicted for murdering her husband, however, a possible conspiracy begins to unravel in the film, which also stars Phylicia Rashad, Bresha Webb, Cicely Tyson, Mehcad Brooks, and Perry.
 'The Last Thing He Wanted' 'Tigertail'

 Alan Yang's multi-generational family drama which touches on themes of regret, longing, passion, and repression.
 Tigertail will tell the story of a Taiwanese factory worker who leaves his homeland to seek opportunity in America, "where he struggles to find connection while balancing family and newfound responsibilities," per Netflix.
 'The Willoughbys'

 from writer/director Kris Pearn that follows four children who "must learn how to adapt their old-fashioned values to the contemporary world in order to create a new and modern family."
 Ricky Gervais, Maya Rudolph, Will Forte, Martin Short, Alessia Cara, and Jane Krakowski all lend their voices to the film.
 The Willoughbys is a CG animated feature film 'The Half of It'

 Netflix teen romance from writer/director Alice Wu centers on shy, straight-A student Ellie (Leah Lewis), whom "sweet but inarticulate jock" Paul (Daniel Diemer) enlists to help win over the most popular girl in school.
 Their "new and unlikely friendship gets tricky," however, when Ellie discovers she has feelings for the same girl.
 'Dick Johnson Is Dead' Kirsten Johnson's documentary chronicles her quest to keep to keep her 86-year-old father, Dr. Dick Johnson, alive forever "by staging fantasies of death and beyond."
 Johnson celebrates her father's last years on Earth and confronts his inevitable death using some of the family's dark humor.
 'The Kissing Booth 2'

-Following the events of 2018's The Kissing Booth, Elle (Joey King) and Noah's (Jacob Elordi) "most romantic summer ever" comes to an end as the latter heads off Harvard to attend college.
+2018's , Elle (Joey King) and Noah's (Jacob Elordi) "most romantic summer ever" comes to an end as the latter heads off Harvard to attend college.
 Back home, Elle juggles the long-distance relationship, college applications with her BFF Lee (Joel Courtney), and a friendship with new classmate Marco (Taylor Perez) in the sequel, based on characters from Beth Reekles' 2012 YA book.
 The Kissing Booth 'The Platform'

 Mark Wahlberg plays an ex-cop, Spenser, who moves in with Hawk (Winston Duke), an aspiring MMA fighter with his own rap sheet, per Netflix.
 The mismatched duo eventually team up to solve a double homicide in director Peter Berg's forthcoming mystery film.

 'Da 5 Bloods' Roy Rochlin/WireImage/Getty Images

 U.N. diplomat Sérgio Vieira de Mello (Wagner Moura) during "the most treacherous mission of his career."
 Based on a true story, the film show's Sergio "pushed to his physical and emotional limits as he’s forced to confront his own divisive choices about ambition, family, and his capacity to love."
 'The Prom'